TarikKazaz/WiSCoP/README.md

-WiSCoP is a FPGA-based real-time flexible IEEE 802.15.4 PHY layer implemented in HDL on top of Xilinx Zynq SoC with additional
+WiSCoP is a FPGA-based real-time flexible IEEE 802.15.4 (Zigbee) PHY layer implemented in HDL on top of Xilinx Zynq SoC with additional
 FMCOMMS1/2/4 RF front-ends, and drivers for flexible control of the IEEE 802.15.4 PHY layer  implemented in C.
+The WiSCoP platform is shipped in form of a FPGA bitstream (executable) together with the aforementioned drivers in C, that provide all the necessary interfaces for flexible radio/network control.
 For more details see our publication.
 To cite our work please use: